Spire Motorsports: Restructuring

 On November 25, 2024, former RFK Racing crew chief Matt McCall was named director of vehicle performance, while former Stewart–Haas Racing engineer Dax Gerringer was named technical director.
 On the same day, it was revealed through the launch of the Cadillac Formula 1 Team that Spire (which had carried sponsorship from related brands Gainbridge and Delaware Life throughout the season) was "owned and operated" by TWG Global, a company founded by billionaire Mark Walter.
 Among Walter's other sports properties at the time were the Los Angeles Dodgers, the Professional Women's Hockey League, and a minority share of Chelsea F.C.

 Subsequent media reports would confirm Spire's ownership group as consisting of co-founder Jeff Dickerson and Dan Towriss, the CEO of TWG Motorsports, a subsidiary of TWG Global launched to operate its various motorsports properties (which, including Spire and Cadillac F1, also included Andretti Global and Wayne Taylor Racing).
-In June 2025, it was confirmed that Puchyr had sold his shares to Towriss in 2024, and spent 2025 as a consultant for Rick Ware Racing and Legacy Motor Club before later agreeing to purchase RWR outright.
+In June 2025, it was confirmed that Puchyr had sold his shares to Towriss in 2024, and had spent 2025 as a consultant for the Rick Ware Racing and Legacy Motor Club teams.
+In a March 2026 court filing, Dickerson confirmed that TWG Motorsports owns "a majority stake" in Spire.

 In October 2025, Andretti Global COO Rob Edwards had transitioned to Chief Performance Officer (CPO) of TWG Motorsports, adding TWG's other racing series, including NASCAR, to his responsibilities.